THAKURSUMIT1600/THAKURSUMIT1600/README.md

 - **Learning TypeScript (a.k.a. adding errors to JavaScript on purpose). 😵**

 ## 🏆 Highlights and Achievements
+🔹**Software Develope**r at **Mobizo**: Leading backend and frontend development efforts for a next-generation logistics platform, architecting scalable APIs, implementing real-time tracking and bidding workflows, and ensuring seamless user experiences for both truck owners and customers through clean, maintainable, and production-ready code.

-🔹 **Full‑Stack Developer** at **Sparkscale India**: Building feature‑rich, production‑ready web products end‑to‑end, from database design to responsive UIs, while mentoring junior teammates on best practices.
+🔹 **Software Developer** at **Sparkscale India**: Building feature‑rich, production‑ready web products end‑to‑end, from database design to responsive UIs, while mentoring junior teammates on best practices.
 🔹 **Full‑Stack Developer** at **Bilvaleaf Private Limited**: Specializing in scalable, high‑performance web applications using modern technologies and best practices.
 🔹 **Frontend Intern** at **Conatus Bharat**: Contributed to UI/UX design and development, enhancing the overall user experience and interface of web applications.
 🔹 **Web Designer Intern** at **Enlightos**: Worked on the design and development of web platforms, including Substack and Hostinger, optimizing both functionality and user interaction.